-- (1) Courses from the basic Social Sciences/Humanities may be selected from Rural Sociology, Family Studies, Human Ecology, Native Studies (except NS 100), Anthropology, Theology, Classics, Comparative and Other Literature, Earth and Atmospheric Sciences (Arts), History, Languages, Linguistics, Philosophy, Political Science, Psychology (Arts), Religious Studies, Sociology and courses defined by the Faculty of Arts as Fine Arts. - (2) This major is for highly focused students who wish to develop their own program in an area not covered by the established majors in this degree program.
-Students must submit to the Faculty for approval a four-year plan outlining the intended courses for the program that was completed in consultation with an academic advisor.
+Courses from the Social Sciences/Humanities may be selected from Rural Sociology, Family Studies, Human Ecology, Native Studies (except NS 100), Anthropology, Theology, Classics, (1) Comparative and Other Literature, Earth and Atmospheric Sciences (Arts), History, Languages, Linguistics, Philosophy, Political Science, Psychology (Arts), Religious Studies, Sociology and courses defined by the Faculty of Arts as Fine Arts.

+This major is for highly focused students who wish to develop their own program in an area not covered by the established majors in this degree program.
+Students must submit to (2)